 As a Designer, you can earn money with your ideas at Spreadshirt.
 Protecting rights of use and copyrights is in your best interest.
 Generally, we’ll refuse to publish designs if we’re unable to directly trace or connect the design to you.
 Even if a design is labelled as public domain content by third parties, the rights of use might not be clearly stated.
 If this is the case, then we must reject the design.
 All in all, we want to avoid multiple offers and err on the safe side.
 If you’re the actual creator of a design and have questions or concerns, please contact us.

-As a print-on-demand provider, we need to respect copyrights.
-If we disregard copyrights on designs, slogans, trademarks or personal rights, we - and possibly also you - face potential legal warnings that may incur steep fines.
-That's why we can only publish protected designs if you can provide us with an appropriate permit.
-This also applies to designs that show elements of protected designs, even in cases of parody.
-Parodies may violate existing trademark rights due to a possibility of confusion.
+As a print-on-demand provider, we need to respect requests from intellectual property owners.
+We may reject designs that show elements of protected intellectual property, even in cases of parodies.
 The same is true for images or names of real-life persons who are entitled to a right to privacy.

-Sometimes, legal situations change and we have to remove designs from our platform, even if they were originally cleared for publication.
+Also, sometimes the legal situation changes and we remove designs from our platform, even if they were originally published online.

 We value peaceful coexistence, and we want to make life more beautiful with the designs people find through our Spreadshirt community.
 Please remember that designs violating our community guidelines will be rejected if they contain illegal content, hate speech, pornography or glorify violence.
 Based on our Community Standards we reserve the right to remove sensitive content or limit its visibility.
 This is especially true for the protection of minors or if we find it necessary to protect the needs of our diverse community.
 Legally prohibited content won’t be printed by us.
 Please contact us should you see any designs on our platform which violate our Community Guidelines.